farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/linear-rao/linear-optimisation-problem.md

 During the [search tree RAO process](/docs/engine/ra-optimisation/search-tree-rao), the linear optimisation problem is solved multiple times:
 - for different perimeters (e.g. before outage, after outage)
-- with different activated Network Remedial Action (Network Actions are not optimized within the linear optimisation)
+- with different activated Network Remedial Action (Network Actions are not optimised within the linear optimisation)
 - with sensitivities computed around different combinaison of Range Action setpoints.
 During the algorithm of the [linear RAO](/docs/engine/ra-optimisation/linear-rao), the sensitivities are re-computed and the linear optimisation problem re-solved every time that a new optimal combination of PST setpoints is found.